froots/froots.github.io/_posts/2015-08-12-why-would-anyone-try-and-write-a-book-in-eleven-days.md

 layout: post
 title: Forcing yourself to write a book in 11 days via reckless public commitment
 description: This is one of those blog posts about 'I done this thing' that people seem compelled to write.
 I wrote a book in eleven days, but I was mainly interested in the process, so my goal was to sell one copy to one stranger.
 Here are the numbers so far.
+promo: ardt
+---

+_Update 2nd August 2016_: I'm working on big improvement to the book now.
+[Find out more about the book](/automated-responsive-design-testing/) or sign up for updates at the end of this article.

 ---

 This is one of those blog posts about 'I done this thing' that people seem compelled to write, seemingly immune to the possibility that most people are not interested in their personal journey of self-discovery or the realisation that you can do something if you, well, _Just Do It_ hard and quickly.